infoforcefeed/OlegDB/README.md

 beginning of the file.

 10 bytes -> OLEGDBDUMP
-3 byte  -> Version number ascii
+3 bytes   -> Version number ascii
-8 byte  -> Record count
+4 bytes   -> Record count
 n bytes   -> data (keys and values)

 Keys are always 16 bytes, so you read 16 bytes after reading the number of keys to get the first bucket key.
 Following that is a size_t (8 bytes) value that is